Zoom Communications price target raised to $105 from $90 at Mizuho

 Read More on ZM:

-- Zoom Communications price target raised to $90 from $75 at UBS

-- Zoom Communications price target raised to $97 from $85 at Benchmark

-- Zoom Communications price target raised to $89 from $68 at Piper Sandler

-- Zoom Communications price target raised to $95 from $78 at Rosenblatt
+- Zoom Communications price target raised to $85 from $70 at Barclays

-- Zoom Communications price target raised to $88 from $75 at Deutsche Bank
+- Zoom Communications price target raised to $105 from $90 at Mizuho

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.